Loading...

 Students Lounging

 There’s more to studying abroad than choosing a business school.
-If you choose to live abroad for a year or two, you will also spend plenty of time outside of class.
+If you live in another country for a year or more, you’ll also spend plenty of time outside of class.

-Spain is an ideal destination for just this as you can balance a relaxed lifestyle with an intensive business program.
-Not only are lively cities like Madrid and Barcelona home to some of Europes best business schools, but you can also spend time soaking up the incredible food, culture, and history.
+Spain is the ideal destination for balancing a relaxed lifestyle with an intensive business program.
+Not only are lively cities such as Madrid and Barcelona home to some of Europe’s best business schools, they also offer plenty of opportunities to enjoy incredible food, culture, and history.

 • The best business schools in Spain